How To Choose The Right Sports Massage Therapy

 Choosing a massage therapy can be a daunting task.
 There are, in fact, over 200 registered massage styles and modalities practised today.
 However, they often have their roots in 7 main techniques.

-In an effort to demystify the decision process, here are the definitions of those 7 basic types.
+In an effort to demystify the massage decision process, here are the definitions of the most common sports massages.

 This type of massage is a much more penetrating modality as the name suggests.
 It involves manipulation of the muscles and fascia through the application of firm, slow moving pressure, normally only to specific problem areas.
 It is not for the faint hearted as it can result in some discomfort.
 When done correctly it can release long standing issues in the muscles.
 However, when administered too enthusiastically, it can cause more harm than good.